Hanukkah Chocolate Chip Oil Cookies (with Gelt)

 - 2 ½ cup flour 312 grams

-- 1 ½ cup chocolate chips or chopped chocolate
+- 1 cup chocolate chips (can sub with chopped chocolate) (NOTE 2)

 Instructions

-- Mix the coconut oil, brown sugar, and white sugar with a stand mixer for 1-2 minutes until combined.
-Add the neutral oil and mix until fluffy.
+- To a stand mixer fitted with the paddle attachment, mix the coconut oil, brown sugar, and white sugar on medium for 1-2 minutes.
+Add the oil and mix until fluffy.

 - Add the egg and vanilla and beat until combined.

 - Add the flour, baking soda and salt.
-Mix the dry ingredients together on top of the dough and then mix into the rest.
-Add the chocolate chips and mix.
+Using a spoon or spatula, gently mix the dry ingredients together on top of the dough and then mix into the rest.
+Do not overmix.
+Add the chocolate chips and mix until combined.

-- Scoop about 3 tablespoons of dough per cookie.
-Refrigerate the dough for at least one hour before baking.
+- Using a medium-sized cookie scoop, make the cookie dough balls.
+Add to a large cookie sheet.
+Refrigerate the dough for at least one hour before baking (you can refrigerate for as little as 20 minutes, but the cookies will spread out and be flatter).
 In the meantime, peel the foil off of the chocolate coins.

-- When ready to bake, preheat the oven to 375.
-The cookies will spread out so give a few inches in between (I make 6-7 per large sheet pan).
-Bake for 10 minutes and take out of the oven, then immediately top with the chocolate coins (gelt) so they melt a little bit.
+- When ready to bake, preheat the oven to 375℉.
+Line a large baking sheet with parchment paper.
+Add 6-8 cookies per sheet, as they will spread out.
+Bake for 10 minutes and take out of the oven, then immediately top with the chocolate coins (gelt) so they melt and attach themselves to the cookies.
+Allow to cool.

 -